-- Meanwhile, heat a large skillet over medium-high heat.
+- While the linguine is cooking, heat a large skillet over medium-high heat.

 - Pat the shrimp and scallops dry and season w/ salt and pepper.

-- Turn the shrimp and add half of the garlic.
+- Flip the shrimp and add half of the garlic.

-- Cook an additional 1-2minutes until the garlic is fragrant but the shrimp are still translucent.
+- Cook an additional 1-2 minutes until the garlic is fragrant but the shrimp are still translucent.
+Do not overcook.

 - Transfer the shrimp to a plate.

-- Add the scallops to the skillet and cook about 3 minutes until golden on one side.
+- Add other 1 tsp of olive oil to the pan.
+Add the scallops and cook about 3 minutes until golden on one side.
 Turn the scallops, add the remaining garlic and cook 1 to 2 more minutes.

-- Add the lemon juice and wine and bring to a boil, scraping up any browned bits with a wooden spoon.
+- Add the lemon juice and wine and bring to a boil, scraping up any browned bits on the bottom of the pan with a wooden spoon.

 - Cook approximately 3 minutes until the sauce is reduced by half.